pete-thompson/selenium-spotfire-dotnet/Readme.md

 PM> Install-Package Selenium.Spotfire.MSTest
 ```

+## Requirements

+The helpers use Chrome for automation of Spotfire, thus require a working version of Chrome as well as a compatible ChromeDriver.

+The [Selenium-Spotfire-Dotnet Docker container](https://github.com/pete-thompson/selenium-spotfire-dotnet-docker) has been built to meet all the requirements of the helpers.
+The container contains the DotNet framework SDK, Chrome, the ChromeDriver and the Xvfb to support running Chrome without a user interface.

 ## Usage

 The starting point for automating Spotfire, or running an automated test, is to instantiate a 'driver'.
 The driver